 I love teaching, “ I am almost as passionate about teaching as I am about teeth!
 Most vets don’t get nearly enough training in dentistry at university, and many find dentistry frustrating and difficult.
 I get a real sense of satisfaction empowering vets to better help their patients, by helping them gain more confidence in their dental surgical skills.

-Dental vet, Dr Christine Hawke, has really found her niche and loves the fact that she can combine helping her own animal patients as well as the patients of vets all around Australia through her teaching programmes.
+Dr Christine has really found her niche and loves the fact that she can combine helping her own animal patients as well as the patients of vets all around Australia through her teaching programmes.

 The most satisfying part of my job is when an owner comes in after we have treated their pet saying that their animal is acting like a puppy or kitten again, “ especially when they didn’t realise their pet was in pain from dental disease.